About Data Shuttle

 - Confirm your data compatibility and permissions.

-- Log in to Data Shuttle at datashuttle.smartsheet.com.
+- Sign in to Data Shuttle at datashuttle.smartsheet.com.

-- In the left navigation bar, select + to create a new workflow.
+- On the left Navigation Bar, select + to create a new workflow.

 - Select the type of workflow you want to create, upload, or offload.